Morning of Owl

-Morning of Owl is a b-boy crew founded in 2002 from Suwon, South Korea.
+Morning of Owl was a b-boy crew founded in 2002 from Suwon, South Korea.
 They have won multiple b-boy competitions in Korea and abroad.
 They've been involved in the b-boying community with their creative shows, as well as in the battle scene.
 They are known for expressing originality and creativity in their dance.
 Morning of Owl has performed multiple shows throughout Korea as well as in the UK.

 In 2012, Morning of Owl won Battle of the Year Korea and placed in the top 4 in the Battle of the Year World Finals.